IanFinlayson/exploring-cs/chapter06.md

 ```

 We can now use a while loop to implement the simple version of the
-\"guess a number\" game as follows:
+"guess a number" game as follows:

 **Program 6.2**